 If you completed field sobriety tests, you likely performed another field sobriety test.
 The last test usually given by police is a roadside breath test, which is called a preliminary alcohol screening device or “PAS”.

 The PAS device is a hand-held breath-testing machine that determines the person’s blood alcohol level.
+This breathalyzer machine can be the same machine that is used for the evidentiary test, but it does not produce a written printout.
 The PAS test is widely used by police departments in order to determine if a driver should be arrested for a DUI.

 The use of the PAS device varies between officers, as well as between law enforcement agencies.
 For instance, some officers will obtain two or even three breath samples, while others will only perform one test.
 When this occurs, the result is not able to be verified to ensure the test result is correct.

 In very limited circumstances is a driver required to take the test.
 Although the driver is not required to take the test (unless he or she is under 21 years old and possibly on DUI probation), many drivers take the test to their detriment.